-In addition to earning an AAS degree, you can take 20 or 21 credits of required courses to earn a concentration in Anthropology.
+• In addition to earning an AAS degree, you can take 20 credits of required courses to earn a concentration in Anthropology.
 These four courses provide the basic foundation of Anthropology and represent the 4-field approach of American Anthropology.
-All of them are be offered on campus and on-line.
+By next academic year, all of them will be offered on-line.

-ANTH& 204 - Archaeology (5 credits of Social Science)
+ANTH 204 - Archaeology (5 cr of Soc Sci)